 3 is the pro rata fee (where the pro rata fee is not a multiple of $1.00, the amount shall be rounded down to the nearest multiple of $1.00).

-[(6) repealed]
+[(6) deleted]

 (7) An applicant for the grant of a temporary permit in respect of any premises, other than premises used solely for the mining and milling of radioactive ores (including mineral sands), and radioactive substances shall pay to the Council the appropriate fee set out in Schedule XV, Part 2 item 1 in respect of the maximum quantity of all radioactive substances in those premises at any one time.

-(7a) An applicant for the grant of a temporary permit in respect of premises used solely for the mining and milling of radioactive ores (including mineral sands) shall pay to the Council the fee set out in Item (1a) of Part 2 of Schedule XV.
+(7a) An applicant for the grant of a temporary permit in respect of premises used solely for the mining and milling of radioactive ores (including mineral sands) shall pay to the Council the fee set out in item (1A) of Part 2 of Schedule XV.

 (8) An applicant for the grant of a temporary permit in respect of any premises, other than premises referred to in subregulation (7) or (7a), irradiating apparatus or electronic product shall pay to the Council the appropriate fee, related to the number of units (being irradiating apparatus or electronic products) in those premises, set out in Schedule XV, Part 2, item 2.